 Hatchworth added, "She only wanted to improve your Yule."

-Then to my shock, and my girlfriend's surprise,
+Then to my shock, and my boyfriend's surprise,

 Our kitty-cat talked, right in front of our eyes.

-"I love my mums, and when I saw the bare tree,
+"I love you Mom, and when I saw the bare tree,

 I wanted to give you the gift of me."

 We hugged our cat baby, happy tears in our eyes,

 The Robots hugged too and then said their goodbyes.